gfa/salt-for-openstack/REAME.md

 NOTES
 ---

- - for simplicity only *base* environment is configured.
+- For simplicity only *base* environment is configured.

-- if you are looking for formulas, like Puppet modules for OpenStack, you won't find them here.
+- If you are looking for formulas, like Puppet modules for OpenStack, you won't find them here.
 I don't like complex formulas and I don't use them as I found them hard to explain or follow.
 I use simple state files where pkgs are installed, config files are generated and services are enabled/started/restarted/reload

+- There are keys in the repo, i plan to move them to pillar then to a private location, but as I don't use this directly on production it may take a while.
+- Same with pillar values, I don't consider them private.